only-mar/only-mar/.github/README.md

-# Omar, but you can delete the O👋.
+# Omar👋, but you can delete the O.
 ### Full-Stack Web & App Developer | Security Researcher

 Passionate developer with expertise in full-stack development and security.